qmlbook/qt6book/docs/ch10-effects/opengl-shaders.md

 To summarize: the vertex shader is called for each corner point of your polygon (vertex = point in 3D) and is responsible for any 3D manipulation of these points.
 The fragment (fragment = pixel) shader is called for each pixel and determines the color of that pixel.

 As Qt is independent of the underlying rendering API, Qt relies on a standard language for writing shaders.
-The Qt Shader Tools rely on a _Vulcan-compatible GLSL_.
+The Qt Shader Tools rely on a _Vulkan-compatible GLSL_.
 We will look more at this in the examples in this chapter.